The Sons of Liberty Flag: How The Rebellious Stripes Flag Shaped American Patriotism

 All told, the Tea Party involved between 30 and 130 men who dumped 342 tea chests into the water.
 Samuel Adams may or may not have planned the protest, but he certainly capitalized heavily upon it for propaganda purposes.
 Ultimately, the Tea Party inspired both more militant action on the part of colonists (such as the storming of Peggy Stewart) as well as stiffer crackdowns from British authorities in the form of the Intolerable Acts.

-The Sons of Liberty Flag: The Rebellious Stripes
+The Sons of Liberty Flag and The Rebellious Stripes Flag: All The Same

 The flag of the Sons of Liberty, the Rebellious Stripes, was adopted in 1767.
 This flag was noteworthy for having nine vertical stripes in alternating colors – said to represent the nine states who attended the Stamp Act Congress.
 Contrary to popular representation, the flag was not standardized in the red and white colors of the American flag as we know it today.
 Red and white were commonly used, but green and white as well as yellow and white were likewise used in the flag’s design.
 It’s commonly confused with the 13-stripe flag used by Commodore Esek Hopkins, the Commander-in-Chief of the Continental Navy.